Report Prompts City Leaders to Examine Strategies for Improving Access to Goods

 This story was initially published in Stories: Using Information in Community Building and Local Policy in June 2007.

-The information for this case was provided by Garth Taylor, President of the Metro Chicago Information Center (MCIC).
 The report, "Chain Reaction: Income, Race, and Access To Chicago's Major Player Grocers" can be accessed on the MCIC web site.